 One of the many hair transplant techniques utilizing automated technology, a SmartGraft Hair Transplant is similarly ideal for patients seeking to benefit from a maximal number of follicular units taken from a donor site.
 Used in FUE procedures, SmartGraft uses a pneumatic tool that prevents damage or desiccation to the hair follicle through a closed harvesting system that sends each follicle for immediate storage in a refrigeration unit.
 The pneumatic tool is itself considered an automated system, but it is worth noting that the efficacy of the procedure still relies on the manual manipulation of the tool.

 Patients who have evaluated the FUE transplant technique in detail and feel it is the ideal course of action to achieve their specific goals may find that SmartGraft is a complement for the FUE component of the procedure.
-In every circumstance, it remains especially critical for the patient to consult a doctor in order to discuss how this particular procedure will be beneficial with regard to their specific hair restoration needs.
+In every circumstance, it remains especially critical for the patient to consult a qualified hair restoration doctor near them in order to discuss how this particular procedure will be beneficial with regard to their specific hair restoration needs.
 Through a consultation in which the prospective client’s needs are outlined in detail, the best available technique can be identified with a greater deal of accuracy and clarity.

 Generally speaking, machines and technology for hair transplantation have limitations on the number of grafts that can be harvested and implanted in one session, and they require manual intervention regardless.
 Furthermore, technology has not proven to reduce the need or number of hair technicians.
+If you are interested in hair restoration services near you reach out to us here at Maxim Hair restoration for a consultation.